Demitroi/dot-files/howtos/system-maintenance.md

 #### Btrfs snapshop

-Before start doing mantenance, it's important to create a btrfs snapshot in caused something breaks, you can rollback all the changes.
+Before start doing mantenance, it's important to create a btrfs snapshot in case something breaks, you can rollback all the changes.

 First create a mount point for the btrfs system.